 The prepared environment is one that is especially suited for the

-child's age

-prepared environment is simple and orderly.
+child's development.
+The prepared environment is simple and orderly.
 In

 the elementary classroom the materials are set up to teach as well as to

 present more questions for the child's further research.
 For example, a

 Who lives in this biome?
 What part of the world does this biome occur

 in?, etc. The children can then choose to research this topic and learn

 even more.
 The environment is also set up to prepare the child for real

 life.
-The environment of a Montessori classroom is
+The environment of a Montessori classroom is highly important

-them.
-The children learn through their environment through to the outside world.
+children learn through their environment through to the outside world.

 Freedom with Responsibility

 Montessori called freedom, "The key to the process of development."
-Sitting in

-important to this age, the child is free to move
+Because movement is important to this age, the child is free to move

 further learning.
 The child is also free to choose works as they come in

 interest to him.
 This freedom does not mean that the child is able to

 run loose without control.
-From the first years in the
+From the first years in the early childhood

-primary class, the children learn self-control.
+class, the children learn self-control.
 This self-control is what allows

 the class to function in a productive state.
 The child is proud of this

 responsibility.
 It is something that they take pride in.
 They feel proud

 of the responsibility that they have over themselves and the

 environment.
 This is a form of their independence.
 This independence is

 before they achieve total freedom.
 The idea of freedom acts as an

 unspoken voice in the class.
 From self-discipline comes independence

 The Elementary Child